HungThinh17/MyPlayer/README.md

 # MyPlayer
-Small web app to play media from google driver.
+Small web app to play media from youtube in background with simple interface.